 Security is about malicious faults.
-That is to say intelligent adversaries trying actively take advantage of your computer system, usually called attackers.
-Though computer security is not exactly game theory, because neither attackers nor defenders follow perfect behaviours; it shares with this domain much of the difficulty.
-In some sense, it is even harder than a game because attackers may disguise or hide themselves easily on the Internet and do not want to respect any game rules.
-In others ways, it is not as desperate as the defender has extended access to the internals of its own computer system, can setup all the affordable protections he sees fit and there is no absolute loss or total victory as in real games.
-Unlike chess, practical security is not black and white.
+That is to say intelligent adversaries trying actively to take advantage of your computer system, usually called attackers.
+Though computer security is not exactly game theory, because neither attackers nor defenders follow perfect behaviours, it shares with this domain much of the difficulty.
+On the one hand, it is even harder than a game because attackers may disguise or hide themselves easily on the Internet and do not want to respect any game rules.
+On the other hand, it is not desperate as the defender has extensive access to the internals of his or her own computer system and can setup all the affordable protections he sees fit.
+There is no absolute loss or total victory as in real games; neither next game possibility.
+So, like chess, practical security is not only about black and white senseless pieces.